rallen10/public-deep-rl/README.md

 ## Installation

-The dependencies are management using a [Conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html).
+The dependencies are managed using a [Conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html).
 After cloning the repository, establish the conda environment with

 ```